Criteria for the cto of the year

 Both the CTO and the Company contribute to increased economic competitiveness of Europe

 Both the CTO and the Company contribute to working groups, societies and other bodies working for development of the European industry and society at large

 Both the CTO and the Company demonstrate achievements in promoting and advancing sustainable development

-The criteria shall be weighed differently for the two categories: SMEs* and large corporations.
+The criteria shall be weighted differently for the two categories: SMEs* and large corporations.

-* “The category of micro, small and medium-sized enterprises (SMEs) is made up of enterprises which employ fewer than 250 persons and which have an annual turnover not exceeding 50 million euro, and/or an annual balance sheet total not exceeding 43 million euro.’
+* “The category of micro, small and medium-sized enterprises (SMEs) is made up of enterprises which employ fewer than 250 people and which have an annual turnover not exceeding 50 million euro, and/or an annual balance sheet total not exceeding 43 million euro.”
 Extract of Article 2 of the Annex of Recommendation 2003/361/EC.